openstack-archive/sahara/doc/source/devref/gerrit.rst

 Code Reviews with Gerrit
 ========================

-Savanna uses the `Gerrit`_ tool to review proposed code changes.
+Sahara uses the `Gerrit`_ tool to review proposed code changes.
 The review site is http://review.openstack.org.

-Gerrit is a complete replacement for Github pull requests. `All Github pull requests to the Savanna repository will be ignored`.
+Gerrit is a complete replacement for Github pull requests. `All Github pull requests to the Sahara repository will be ignored`.

 See `Gerrit Workflow Quick Reference`_ for information about how to get started using Gerrit.
 See `Gerrit, Jenkins and Github`_ for more detailed